 Supplementary fee information

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 80

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

-- Access: Achievement of the Access to HE Diploma; no specific subjects required.
+- Access: No specific subjects required.

 - Baccalaureate IB: No specific subjects required.